William Hill

 Principal

-• Member of the Colorado Symphony since 1980
+- Member of the Colorado Symphony since 1980

-• Critically acclaimed composer and performer
+- Critically acclaimed composer and performer

-William Hill has been acclaimed internationally as a composer, soloist, artist, and conductor.
-Currently he is in his forty second year as Principal Timpanist and Composer with the Colorado Symphony.
-He also holds the position of Music Director with the Evergreen Chamber Orchestra.
-Hill retired in June 2020 after a distinguished career teaching composition at The University of Denver.
-He has served as a composer with the National Music Festival, Moravian Philharmonic, Colorado Symphony, Grand Rapids Symphony, Grand Teton Music Festival, and Evergreen Chamber Orchestra.
-He has performed as Principal Timpanist with the Honolulu, Omaha, and Colorado Symphonies, the Colorado and Grand Teton Music Festivals, and the St. Paul Chamber Orchestra.
+William Hill has been critically acclaimed internationally as a composer, soloist, visual artist, recording artist, and conductor.
+Currently he is Principal Timpanist and Composer with the Colorado Symphony and Music Director of the Evergreen Chamber Orchestra.
+He retired in June 2020 after a distinguished career as a composition teacher at Denver University’s Lamont School of Music.
+Hill has served as a composer with the National Music Festival, Ohio Chamber Orchestra, Denver Chamber orchestra, Cheyenne Symphony, Colorado Music Festival, Strings in the Mountains Festival, Grand Rapids Symphony, Denver Public Schools, Moravian Philharmonic, Colorado and Denver Symphonies, Academy in the Wilderness Chamber Orchestra, Evergreen Chamber Orchestra, and the Nova Series of Salt Lake City.
+He has performed as Principal Timpanist with the Honolulu, Omaha, and Colorado Symphonies, the Colorado Music Festival, Grand Teton Music Festival, and the St. Paul Chamber Orchestra.

 “It was one of those rare occasions when the ears could bask in almost total enchantment…….if one piece stood just a bit above the rest it was Hill’s Seven Abstract Miniatures.” the Cleveland Plain Dealer